-Essentially, the cost of renewables will continue to drop, while the cost of conventional energy – both fossil fuel and nuclear power – will continue to fluctuate unpredictably, with a clear long-term upward trend.
+Essentially, the cost of renewables will continue to drop, while the cost of conventional energy – both fossil fuel and nuclear power – will continue to fluctuate unpredictably.
 Heating costs in Germany mainly from fossil fuels, reached record levels in 2013.
 To account for the price drops for oil in 2015, the government restricted the installation of oil heaters and began requiring renewable heat in 2016.

 Germany’s leading economic research institute, the German Institute for Economic Research (DIW), estimated in 2012 that the cost of the Energiewende would be 200 billion euros over the following ten years, but the net effect (some energy costs will be reduced at the same time) would then be around ten euros per month per household.
 In 2015, Fraunhofer IWES also calculated the net cost of the Energiewende up to 2050 and found that the expenses would be less than without a transition in a conservative estimate.